 Your tax credits may change during the year, if for example, you submit a claim for additional tax credits or your personal circumstances change.

 Revenue will issue revised TCC’s to you and a notice to your employer advising of any change.
 Your employer will make the necessary adjustments when calculating your income tax liability.

-If your tax credits increase you may pay less tax for the remainder of the year, or in some circumstances, you may be due a refund which will be made by your employer.
+If your tax credits increase you may pay less income tax for the remainder of the year, or in some circumstances, you may be due a refund which will be made by your employer.

-Likewise, if your tax credits reduce you may pay more tax for the remainder of the year.
+Likewise, if your tax credits reduce you may pay more income tax for the remainder of the year.
 If there is a large reduction in your tax credits, resulting in an underpayment of tax, a non-cumulative TCC (week-1 basis) may be issued.
 This certificate is effective from the date of issue only and is not back dated to the start of the tax year.